 - Do foot checks and skin checks.
-People with diabetes or a weakened immune system should always check their feet and skin so that they can find and treat any small sores as soon as they appear, instead of letting them enlarge and become more vulnerable to infection.
+If you have diabetes or a weak immune system, always check your feet and skin so that you can find and treat any small sores as soon as they appear.
+Do not let them enlarge and become more vulnerable to infection.

 - Wash and cover small cuts and scrapes.
-Even small cuts need to be cleaned with soap and water and be covered with an adhesive bandage.
+Rigorously clean even small cuts with soap and water.
+Cover with an adhesive bandage.

-- Avoid sharing personal items such as towels and razors.
+- Avoid sharing personal items.
+This can include towels and razors.

 - Wash your hands regularly.
 This is especially important before preparing food, after coughing or sneezing, and after caring for people with strep throat or wounds from injury or surgery.

 - Know your risk factors.
-People who are at risk for these infections include those with peripheral artery disease, diabetes, obesity, and lifestyle habits such as alcoholism and injection drug use.
+You are at increased risk for these infections if you have peripheral artery disease, diabetes, are obese, or have lifestyle habits such as heavy alcohol use and injection drug use.
 Manage your risk factors to reduce the risk of infection.